Click for homepage

 BVO-T was a Trunk Encryption Device (TED), developed around 1981 by Philips Usfa in Eindhoven (Netherlands) as part of the ZODIAC integrated communications network of the Dutch Army.
 It allows a transfer speed up to 2 Mb/s and was used as a gateway to other NATO/USA networks.
 It is compatible with the American KG-81, for which the WALBURN encryption algorithm was used.

 BVO is the abbreviation of Bundel Vercijfer- en Ontcijferapparaat (Trunk Encryption Device).
-For ZODIAC, Philips developed two versions of the BVO, both of which could run at a speed of 2Mb/s.
+For the ZODIAC defense network of the Dutch Army, Philips developed two versions of the BVO, both of which could run at a speed of 2Mb/s.
+Keys are loaded by means of a DS-102 compatible fill device, such as the KYK-13 or KOI-18.

-BVO-M used a proprietary encryption algorithm developed at Philips.
+BVO-M uses a proprietary encryption algorithm developed at Philips.
 It is backwards compatible with the earlier 1Mb/s Mucolex.
-BVO-T has the same form-factor, but is compatible with the American KG-81, allowing the integration of ZODIAC with the US and other NATO countries.
+BVO-T has the same form-factor, but is compatible with the American KG-81, allowing the integration of ZODIAC with US and NATO radio networks.

 References